 Examples of the type of work undertaken by commercial barristers include:

-Commercial barristers assist law firms in matters where conflicts of interest arise and are able to provide entirely independent advice and they assist advocate barristers in complex litigation matters.
+Commercial barristers assist law firms in matters where conflicts of interest arise as they are able to provide entirely independent advice and they assist advocate barristers in complex litigation matters.

 For more information, please contact us.